 Martin said: "The best ceviche is so simple.
 All you need is the freshest fish, a squeeze of lime, a bit of salt and some chilli.
 That's it."

 This marinade is called tiger’s milk and the fish is "cooked" in it for just a few minutes.
 The result is a colourful, refreshing and light dish with the perfect balance of spice.

-The surf is best followed by some turf – an anticucho, skewered barbecued meat, was a staple for the African slaves that Spanish colonisers brought with them.
+The surf is best followed by some turf.
+An anticucho — skewered barbecued meat — was a staple for the African slaves whom Spanish colonisers brought with them aross the Atlantic.
 The dish was originally a way to make the scraps, normally beef heart, more palatable.
 Now they are a national delicacy served in parrilladas (grills) and at street stalls all over the country.

 As well as authentic imports, the new wave of Peruvian restaurants also serve reinterpretations of native classics.
 Ceviche offers arroz con pato (duck with rice) but this simplistic translation does it no justice.
 It is a show-stopping, melt-in-the-mouth duck confit marinated and cooked in coriander and dark beer rice – imagine a Peruvian abuela's (grandmother's) cooking brought bang up to date in 2012.

-Fortunately Peru's national dish, cuy, or barbecued guinea pig, has not yet made its way onto any of the menus.
+Fear not, Peru's notorious national dish, cuy (barbecued guinea pig) has not yet made its way onto any of the menus.

-Dishes are generally small plates designed for sharing.
-And they are healthy too, a superfood lover's paradise.
-The grain quinoa is a national staple.
-Exotic fruits and nuts, often organically grown, abound.
+Dishes are generally small plates designed for sharing and are often healthy.
+The grain quinoa is a national staple and exotic fruits and nuts abound.